The Complete Selling a Veterinary Practice (2024)

 Here’s how we helped different sellers in getting top dollars from the sale of their vet practice

-“Barbara had previously accepted an offer of $1.5 million in late last year (before working together),and the deal fell apart after they came to introduce themselves to her staff (which does happen with XXX).
+“Barbara had previously accepted an offer of $1.5 million in late last year (before working together),and the deal fell apart after they came to introduce themselves to her staff.
 Her deal is set to close next month for $2.8 million.
 I have been extremely involved in her deal thus far to ensure the deal happens”

 Okay, with that out of the way, let’s set the record straight about retiring your practice.